tiyn/dotfiles/README.md

 ## Required and Recommended Software

 All requirements and recommendations get installed by my version of LARBS.
-To take a look at all the software it installs look at the progs.csv in my LARBS repository (https://github.com/TiynGER/larbs/blob/master/progs.csv)
+To take a look at all the software it installs look at the [progs.csv](https://github.com/TiynGER/larbs/blob/master/progs.csv)  in my LARBS repository.

 ## Migration of my dotfiles to other system